logoHomeStand AI

 Enforcement & Due Process

-47% of HOAs operate with high enforcement power, 31% include broad board-discretion language, and 41% fall below 60 on procedural fairness, limiting owner recourse.
+27% of HOAs operate with high enforcement authority, 19% include broad board-discretion language, and 40% fall below 60 on procedural fairness, limiting owner recourse.

 Methodology snapshot

-How we measure restriction prevalence and board power.
+How we measure restriction prevalence and board authority.

 • Source documents: CC&Rs, bylaws, rental addenda, and board resolutions